 To learn more about DASH, see Lowering Your Blood Pressure with DASH.

 Lowering Salt Intake

 In general, the lower your salt intake, the lower your blood pressure.
+Older adults should limit their sodium intake to 1,500 milligrams (mg) daily (about 2/3 of a teaspoon of salt).
 The key to reducing the amount of salt we eat is making wise food choices.
 Only a small amount of the salt that we eat comes from the salt shaker, and only small amounts occur naturally in food.
 Most of the salt that we eat comes from processed foods -- for example, canned or processed meat, baked goods, certain cereals, soy sauce, and foods that contain seasoned salts, monosodium glutamate (MSG), and baking soda.
 Food from fast food restaurants, frozen foods, and canned foods also tend to be higher in sodium.